Using Heat Exchangers 01/03/11avwFm87mDz

 USING HEAT EXCHANGERS

 Another edition of our SunMaxx Solar webinar series.
+For those of you who don’t know me, my name is Todd Paternoster.
+I welcome you all around the country here.
 Surprisingly in Upstate, New York, we’re having a very good solar day.
 Our collectors as of right now are about 150 degrees.
 We’re dumping into our forced air furnace, so we’ve reached our set point.
 Our domestic hot water tank is already maxed out at 135.
 So it’s one of those rare beautiful solar days in not so sunny Upstate.